 The offer-and-counteroffer example I mentioned above illustrates that a buyer’s agent plays an important role in persuading the buyer to purchase the home.
 A buyer may be skeptical if the same justifications come from the seller’s agent, but they’re more trusting when they hear good things about the home from their own agent, who they think is on their side.

 When you don’t use a buyer’s agent, you need to show the seller’s agent that you don’t need much persuasion.
+You can know so much about a home these days without setting foot in it.
 Show that you’ve done your homework, you’re ready to make an offer, and seeing the home is only the last step.

 Offer to use the seller’s agent to process paperwork if you decide to make an offer.
 Many agents give sellers a discount if they do both sides of the transaction.
 A typical arrangement in my area is that the seller pays a 3% commission to list the home, with another 3% reserved for the buyer’s agent.
 If the listing agent represents both the buyer and the seller, the seller pays 4% instead of a total of 6%.
 The prospect of earning another 1% motivates the seller’s agent to show the home to you.